kimsejun2000/Microsoft-Defender-for-Cloud/Labs/Modules/Module-12-MDC-database-protection.md

 6. Make sure **Azure SQL Database** has been toggled to **On**.
 7. Select **Continue** and **Save**.

-Now all your existing (asclab-db from Module 1) and upcoming Azure SQL Databases are protected.
+Now all your existing (mdclab-db from Module 1) and upcoming Azure SQL Databases are protected.

 #### Understand vulnerability assessment on your Azure SQL Database

-This part of the exercise will leverage "asclab-db".
+This part of the exercise will leverage "mdclab-db".

 1. Sign into the **Azure portal**.
-2. Navigate to the SQL server or to database directly by searching **“asclab-db”**.
+2. Navigate to the SQL server or to database directly by searching **“mdclab-db”**.
 3. Click on **Microsoft Defender for Cloud** under **Security**.
 4. **Recommendations** and **Vulnerability assessment findings** should be available.
 ![Azure SQL Database findings](../Images/12sqldatabaseRecsVAFindings-yl.png)